 Integrated lighting systems are in demand as they facilitate security and safety along with energy savings.
 The façade lighting industry is growing by leaps and ranging from dynamic to virtual reality through a screen, throwing out information/stories using it as a medium of advertising/display/ positioning, notes Kembhavi.

 From a control perspective, it could be fused seamlessly to varied functions of the building through BMS/IOT.
-Façades could also be responsive, informative and help in collecting mass data.
-Pavitra Sriprakash adds that in dynamic lighting, different areas and features can be individually controlled, based on different scenarios like a changing rhythm based on time of day.
+Façades could also be responsive, and informative and help in collecting mass data.
+Pavitra Sriprakash adds that in dynamic lighting, different areas and features can be individually controlled, based on different scenarios like a changing rhythm based on the time of day.
 These can be used to create various aesthetic scenarios or can adapt to the usage patterns of the occupants within the space.

 Through this type of automation, smart usage of the lighting can evolve balancing the energy usage, the aesthetic and the programmatic needs.